A warm golden-hour photograph of a Punjabi peengh swing with an embroidered phulkari dupatta and juttis resting on it, in a Punjab village

 Somewhere between our grandmothers’ trunks and a shop full of the same machine-made suits, a way of dressing began to disappear — the hand-worked Punjabi suit a woman kept for a lifetime, and passed on.

 TEEYAN exists to hold that thread.
-One suit, made slowly, made to measure, made for the woman she is now and every woman she will become — the daughter on the swing, the bride, the mother, the bebe who still dances every Teeyan in her finest phulkari.
+One suit, made slowly, for the woman she is now and every woman she will become — the daughter on the swing, the bride, the mother, the bebe who still dances every Teeyan in her finest phulkari.

-We are a small house in Punjab, sending our craft to her, wherever she is.
+We are a small house in Punjab, sending our craft to her.
 That is the whole of it.

 For every woman she becomes.TEEYAN · ਤੀਆਂ · Made in Punjab